DominiqueMakowski/DominiqueMakowski.github.io/content/post/2021-10-31-sync_two_repos/index.md

 ## The Problem

 I have a personal website, stored in a GitHub repo (and hosted via GitHub pages), as well as a lab website (a "company" website, if you will).
 Both are fairly similar, as they are built using Wowchemy's [academic theme](https://wowchemy.com/).
-Importantly, there is a blog in the company websites with posts, but I have one on my personal website too. **I would like that every time I post something on my website, that it gets automatically copied over to the company website.** So that I don't have to manually maintain the content at two separate places.
+Importantly, there is a blog in the company websites with posts, but I have one on my personal website too.
+What I would like is that **every time I post something on my website, it gets automatically copied over to the company website.** So that I don't have to manually maintain the content at two separate places.

 ## The Solution

-1. The first step is to go to the settings of your GitHub account, to developers settings, and to [*personal access tokens*](https://github.com/settings/tokens).
+1. The first step is to go to the settings of your **GitHub *account***, to developers settings, and to [*personal access tokens*](https://github.com/settings/tokens).
 You have to generate a token, and tick the **repo** authorizations.
 Copy-paste the key.
 2. Go to the settings of the personal website repo (the source from which the content will be copied), to "Secrets", and add a new secret called "API_TOKEN_GITHUB" (with the key you just copied).
 3. Create a new GitHub action workflow such as [**this one**](https://github.com/DominiqueMakowski/DominiqueMakowski.github.io/blob/master/.github/workflows/copy_content.yml).
 The things to change are the `source_file`, `destination_repo` and `destination_folder`.

 Tada :tada: Everytime I push to my personal repo, the new content of one of the subfolder gets copied to another repo.

+## Notes

-**Note:** this is a one-way sync, so updates on the target repo won't affect the source repo (but might get overridden!).
+- This is a one-way sync, so updates on the target repo won't affect the source repo (but might get overridden!).
+- if you want to preserve the original commit message, set `commit_message: ${{ github.event.head_commit.message }}` <sub>(thanks [@dobbelina](https://github.com/DominiqueMakowski/DominiqueMakowski.github.io/issues/2))</sub>